abhinavanand-010/Informatica-ETL/README.md

 ## Overview

 This **Informatica ETL** project demonstrates the extraction, transformation and loading of data from multiple sources, transforms it using complex business logic, and loads it into a centralized data target.
 All the Database Principles are applied to ensure the cleaning and normalization of the data.

+## Project On Hostel Management System

+This project automates data extraction, transformation, and loading (ETL) for a Hostel Management System, organizing student, room, and fee data for streamlined management.
+The transformed data supports business intelligence by enabling detailed reports and insights into occupancy rates, fee collection, and resource allocation.

 ## Project Description

 The project utilizes **Informatica PowerCenter** to design workflows that connect to diverse data sources, such as CSV files, relational databases, etc. These workflows handle the following key operations: